Installation

 ./zynctl.sh resume-deploy

-./zynctl.sh update
+./zynctl.sh seed-users

 cd /opt/ctms-deployment